Daydream VR support is coming to Samsung’s Galaxy S8 and S8 Plus this summer

 Google makes Kotlin a first-class language for writing Android apps

-Onstage at Google I/O, VR Head Clay Bavor announced that Daydream support for the Galaxy S8 and S8+ will be coming this summer.
+Onstage at Google I/O, VR Head Clay Bavor announced that Daydream support for the Galaxy S8 and S8 Plus will be coming this summer.

-Last year, when Google announced that Samsung would be a partner on Daydream, many expectedly guessed that the upcoming Galaxy S8 would add Daydream support in addition to its support for its own Gear VR platform.
+Last year, when Google announced that Samsung would be a partner on Daydream, many expectedly guessed that the upcoming Galaxy S8 would add Daydream support.

 Well, Samsung finally appears to have gotten on board, perhaps only to give its Gear VR platform a period of exclusivity.
 Today, the company announced that Daydream support will be coming to the Galaxy S8 and S8+ this summer.